 I do, however, miss the unprovoked dildo assaults responsible for creating a seasonal NHS crisis as reporters are rushed into surgery to remove various foreign objects:

-'No, that buzzing is the 18" 1400rpm Super Schlong stuck in my ear'.
+'We seem to be having trouble with the sound on your report' 'No, that buzzing is the 18" 1400rpm Super Schlong stuck in my ear'.

 After Bristol City, I was convinced that we were in the deepest of s hit this season.
 I have no idea how this will end but, for the first time in quite a while, we seem to be in a position where any outcome is possible rather than simply hoping to hit 16th.